rust-lang/rustc-dev-guide/src/tests/adding.md

 ## Revisions

-Certain classes of tests support "revisions" (as of the time of this writing, this includes run-pass, compile-fail, run-fail, and incremental, though incremental tests are somewhat different).
+Certain classes of tests support "revisions" (as of the time of this writing, this includes compile-fail, run-fail, and incremental, though incremental tests are somewhat different).
 Revisions allow a single test file to be used for multiple tests.
 This is done by adding a special header at the top of the file: